Francis Ford Coppola: The Conversation (1974)

 The Conversation (1974) further cemented Coppola's reputation.
 It was influenced by Michelangelo Antonioni's Blowup (1966) and generated much interest when news leaked that it featured the same surveillance and wire-tapping equipment that members of the Nixon administration used to spy on political opponents in the Watergate scandal.
 Coppola claimed that this was purely coincidental, as the script for The Conversation was completed in the mid-1960s.
 However, audiences interpreted the film as a reaction to Watergate and its fallout.
 It stars Gene Hackman as Harry Caul, "the best bugger on the West Coast", hired to spy on a young couple played by Cindy Williams and Frederic Forrest.
 It features Cazale as his partner, Stan.
 The movie was a critical success and won Coppola his first Palme d'Or at the 1974 Cannes Film Festival.
+The film received three Oscar nominations: Best Picture, Best Original Screenplay, and Best Sound.
 Coppola's brother-in-law David Shire wrote the score and Walter Murch edited the picture, as Coppola started work on his next project.